fpgadeveloper/ethernet-fmc-axi-eth/Vivado/src/constraints/README.md

   * LPC connector (use zc706-lpc.xdc)
   * HPC connector (use zc706-hpc.xdc)

+### Virtex-7 VC707 & VC709 Board Warning

+Please be aware that the VC707 and VC709 boards can only support the 1.8V version Ethernet FMC.
+The devices on these boards have only HP (high-performance) I/Os which do not support the 2.5V levels required by the standard Ethernet FMC.

 ### Using two Ethernet FMCs on a single board

 If you want to use two Ethernet FMCs on the same board, you must combine the two constraint files for the board you are using.